The Vermont Statutes Online

 (B) Traffic violations; reduction of amount due.
 When the judgment is based upon a traffic violation, the hearing officer may waive the reinstatement fee required pursuant to 23 V.S.A. § 675(a) or reduce the amount due on the basis of the defendant’s driving history, ability to pay, or service to the community; the collateral consequences of the violation; or the interests of justice.
 The hearing officer’s decision to reduce the amount due shall not be subject to review or appeal except in the case of a violation of rights guaranteed under the Vermont or U.S. Constitution.

 (A) The hearing officer may conclude that the defendant is in contempt if the hearing officer states in written findings a factual basis for concluding that:

-(i) the defendant knew or reasonably should have known that he or she owed an amount due on a Judicial Bureau judgment;
+(i) the defendant knew or reasonably should have known that the defendant owed an amount due on a Judicial Bureau judgment;